Tax Form 1120—What It Is, How to File It

 Form 1120 is the tax form C corporations (and LLCs filing as corporations) use to file their income taxes.

 Once you’ve completed Form 1120, you should have an idea of how much your corporation needs to pay in taxes.
-But that money doesn’t go to the IRS all in one lump sum; every corporation is required to pay quarterly estimated taxes.
+But that money doesn’t go to the IRS all in one lump sum; every corporation is required to make quarterly estimated tax payments.

 What you need to file Form 1120